AtamanKit/testGit/README.md

-This ie a test repository for me to learn Git
+This is a test repository for me to learn Git